KnightZhang625/BERT_TF/README.md

 ## Log
 - 30 Oct
 >>The model now could be run correctly.
->>add `run_predict.py` for prediction, however, due to the training process could see the answert,
+>>add `run_predict.py` for prediction, however, due to the training process could see the answer,
 >>the result is not good when do prediction, maybe should train three language models where the original paper mentions.

 - 28 Oct